nmn0gueira/split-mpc-pipeline/match/README.md

 ## Submodules
 These provide the implementations for the protocols used for matching datasets.
-- `Kunlun/` - An OpenSSL wrapper containing implementations of private set operation protocols.
+- `Kunlun` - An OpenSSL wrapper containing implementations of private set operation protocols.
 Most notably for this project, the state-of-the-art Private-ID protocol is used.
 - `Private-ID` - A collection of algorithms to match records between two or more parties.
 This project makes use of their PS3I and PS3I-XOR protocol implementations.
 - `volepsi` - A repository including the state-of-the-art PSI and Circuit-PSI protocol implementations.